S-Abdelnabi/LLM-Deliberation/README.md

 - You can find the different game variants under `cooperative_games`, `greedy_games`, and `sabotaging_games` directories.

 ### The different games
 - The `cooperative_games` directory contains the base game, rewritten game, and the 3 new games we created.

+### Evaluation
+- To reproduce the metrics values and figures in the paper, refer to `deals_evaluation.ipynb`.
+We will update the repo with logs of games soon.